joinmarket-webui/jamdocs/docs/FAQ.md

 !!! warning
     Be aware of the privacy and/or additional cost trade-offs.

+### Can I try Jam on Testnet/Regtest/Signet?

+Yes, it is possible to use Jam on testing networks.
+It is recommended to use Regtest or Signet.
+How to do this depends on how you are running Jam, as Bitcoin Core and JoinMarket need to be configured to use the test network.
+After that, Jam will automatically "switch" too.

 ### Jam doesn't work anymore after updating Bitcoin Core to v26.0?

 BerkeleyDB (BDB) wallet creation was deprecated in Bitcoin Core v26.0.